‘The miracle is not to walk on water.

 The other, and I really only recommend this for people who are self-motivated and used to retreat-style work, is to approach this week in a spirit of real retreat: minimising all external distractions and having a break from whatever your entertainment ‘tics’ are: TV, radio, computer, phone etc. I notice that people who go for the solo option but do not ‘fit’ the above description tend to fall away.

 The week, with or without facebook, costs £125.
 I can usually offer one concessionary place for someone in genuine need.
-NB If you sign up as a couple or a pair of friends, you do still each have to purchase the course separately.
+NB If you intend to work as a couple or a pair of friends, you do still each have to purchase the course separately.
 If you introduce a new person to my work and it results in a booking, I can offer you (but not your friend, sorry) a discount of £10.

-If you would like a response from me on up to 8 pages of your reflective and creative work produced during the week, it’s an extra £95 (you don’t have to decide before booking: you can choose to add this option during or immediately after the retreat).
+If you would like a response from me on up to 8 pages of poems, 6 of prose, of your reflective and creative work produced during the week, it’s an extra £95 (you don’t have to decide before booking: you can choose to add this option during or immediately after the retreat).
 Contact me via the form below, and I will give you details for paying by Paypal or bank transfer.

 The Small Print